 6. All I Want For Christmas Is You

 I’m going to start out by saying this ~ I’m not a huge fan of the original version sung by Mariah Carey in 1994.
 Sorry, Mariah.
-You had beautiful chops once, but you don’t impress me much these days.
 I mean, it’s nice and I can sing to it.
-It has its place.
+In fact, it even found its way to the top of the chats AFTER 25 YEARS!
+So, it has its place.
 However, I am more in love with the version sung by Lady Antebellum!
 I don’t know what it is about that rendition, but I could listen to and sing it all day long.
 It’s such an adorable song, too ~ romantic, sweet, festive.
 Not to mention, it’s extremely contagious!

 5. God Rest Ye Merry Gentleman